nickluke89/Sourcing-Mastery/README.md

 Hey folks, I'm [Nick](https://www.linkedin.com/in/nick-dickinson-techrecruiter/) 👋

-A Tech Recruiter from the UK 🇬🇧 with over 7 years full stack technical recruitment experience.
+A Tech Recruiter from the UK 🇬🇧 with over 7 years E2E technical recruitment experience having worked in all environments - agency, new business, RPO and Talent Acquisition.

 I'm one of over 850 birds who work at MessageBird 🐥 A cloud omni-channel communications company built for global scale and headquartered in Amsterdam 🇳🇱